crypt0g30rgy/Local-Labs/jboss/howTo.md

 ## Building and running the exploit

+> Ensure you have java (jdk) and maven installed else follow this tutorial by @digitalocean https://www.digitalocean.com/community/tutorials/install-maven-linux-ubuntu

 ### First we create a simple maven project

 > maven will give us a hello world web app.